Sayantan-Ch/MarkDown-Note-App/README.md

-# MarkDown-Note-App
-The app employs Node.js for server-side logic, Express.js for routing, Multer for handling file uploads, and Sequelize ORM for interacting with the PostgreSQL database.
-It offers endpoints for checking grammar, saving notes, and rendering notes in HTML format.

 # Markdown Note-taking App

 Markdown Note-taking App is a web application designed for users who prefer Markdown syntax for note-taking.
 It provides functionalities to create, edit, save, and render Markdown notes into HTML format.
 The application is built using Node.js, Express.js, PostgreSQL, and various text processing libraries.

+The app employs Node.js for server-side logic, Express.js for routing, Multer for handling file uploads, and Sequelize ORM for interacting with the PostgreSQL database.
+It offers endpoints for checking grammar, saving notes, and rendering notes in HTML format.

 ## Features